-Security Reception will normally be used for managing site access.
+The Main Gatehouse will normally be used for managing site access.
 Should the need arise an alternative location is available.
 The locations of the primary emergency command centres and alternatives can be found in the Site Emergency Handbook.

 There is also a dedicated Site Security Control Room (SSCR) which is equipped with site surveillance and communications equipment.
 It will initiate lockdown and control immediate CNC and security personnel activity.
-Should the need arise this functionality is also available within a number of other locations.
+Should the need arise this functionality is also available within a number of other locations, including the Main Gatehouse.